business.com receives compensation from some of the companies listed on this page. Advertising Disclosure

 Dangerous marketing that attracts the Corruptor

-Corruptors are attracted to marketing that conveys you’re willing to accept a one-sided relationship or abuse.
+Corruptors are attracted to marketing that conveys your willingness to accept a one-sided relationship or abuse.
 Firm boundaries and the ability to say no give you power and protection against the Corruptor.

 • Poor boundaries: It’s common for the Corruptor to feel out their targets.
 The last thing they want is to take the fall for their bad behavior.
-Questions about hypothetical scenarios involving “gray areas” are red flags.
-Questions about what you’re willing to do to earn their business or loyalty are also red flags.
+Questions about hypothetical scenarios involving “gray areas” and what you’re willing to do to earn their business or loyalty are also red flags.

 • No quid pro quo (this for that): If you’re negotiating with a customer and they ask for a concession, they must be willing to give you one in return.
 If you give them a discount, they should be willing to do something for you.